micdwill/micdwill/README.md

 Here are some of the projects I've worked on:

-- [Optimizing IBM Hiring](https://github.com/micdwill/IBM-Hiring): Utilized stacked decision tree with SVM, KNN, and ANN in 2 variable prediction to select ideal hires for IBM.
+- [Optimizing IBM Hiring](https://github.com/micdwill/IBM-Hiring): Engineered a variable to represent the quality of a worker.
+Then utilized stacked decision tree with SVM, KNN, and ANN in to predict both quality and odds of attrition to select ideal hires for IBM.
+- [NHANES Socioeconmic Disaprities Predictors](https://github.com/micdwill/NHANES-Socioeconomic-Predictors): Leveraged and preprocessed NHANES dataset for an analysis of U.S. economic standing, employing LASSO Regression with K-fold Cross Validation to eliminate non-influential predictors before running a Random Forest Model to find predictors for household income levels

 Feel free to explore my repositories to see more of my work!